soschain/docs/gateway/README.md

 ---

-### C. Demystifying the 'Content-Type' HTTP Header, JOSE Header 'Content Type' (cty), and 'Type' of the Body Content in the Payload of Protected Messages (type)

-The Content-Type HTTP header specifies the expected content type of the request body.
-For HL7 FHIR data, this is typically `fhir+json`.
-In the case of PAR and JAR requests that embed FHIR data, the Content-Type will be `x-www-form-urlencoded`, with the protected message sent in the `request` form parameter.
+### C. Standard FHIR and Protected Requests

+Requests can be **synchronous** (immediate response) or **asynchronous** (deferred response).
+For operations like data certification and blockchain verification, asynchronous requests are recommended, as they allow for background processing.
+An asynchronous request omits the `Accept` header, signaling that the requester will later retrieve the response using the `jti` (unique identifier) of the original request as the `thid` (thread ID), which acts as a reference to locate the associated response.

+#### Understanding HTTP Headers (`Content-Type` and `Accept`), JOSE `cty` Header, and Payload `type` in Protected Messages

+For synchronous operations in **SOSCHAIN**, the HTTP `Accept` header specifies the desired response format, while the `Content-Type` header defines the format of the request payload.
+When working with HL7 FHIR resources, `Content-Type` includes `fhir+json` to signal FHIR-compatible JSON content.

+For [Pushed Authorization Requests (PAR)](https://datatracker.ietf.org/doc/html/rfc9126) and [JWT Secured Authorization Requests (JAR)](https://datatracker.ietf.org/doc/html/rfc9101) that embed data like FHIR resources, the `Content-Type` is typically `application/x-www-form-urlencoded`, with the protected message carried in the `request` parameter.
+In **SOSCHAIN**, `Accept` can be omitted for asynchronous requests, while for synchronous requests, it may contain `fhir+json`, `application/x-www-form-urlencoded`, or `text/html`.

-According to the DIDComm specification, the content type describing the embedded body in the JWT (`payload.body`) can also be included in the JWT payload using the "type" property (`payload.type`).
-This internal "type" property will specify `fhir+json` for HL7 FHIR resources.
+Per the [DIDComm Messaging 2.0](https://identity.foundation/didcomm-messaging/spec/) specification, the internal type of embedded payloads (`payload.body`) can be indicated in the JWT payload using the `payload.type` property (e.g., `"fhir+json"` for FHIR data).
+This `type` property in the payload specifies the content type of the data within the protected JWT `body` property.

-Additionally, the protected headers in both the JWT and JWE will adhere to established standards.
-The JWE header will include the 'cty' claim (content type) specifying `jwt` to indicate that a nested JWT is enveloped, and the `typ` claim specifying `didcomm-encrypted+json` to indicate the format of the JWE.
-The embedded JWT will have a protected (signed) header containing the `typ` claim as `didcomm-signed+json`, while the payload will include the `type` claim with `fhir+json`, as noted earlier.
+For secure handling, the `cty` (content type) claim in the JOSE (JSON Object Signing and Encryption) headers for both JWT and JWE specifies the type of content:
+- In a JWE header, the `cty` might specify `jwt` to indicate a nested JWT.
+- The `typ` claim specifies the overall format, such as `didcomm-encrypted+json` for an encrypted DIDComm message, suitable for both synchronous and asynchronous operations.

+The inner JWT within the DIDComm encrypted message would include:
+- A protected `typ` claim as `didcomm-signed+json`.
+- A payload `type` claim, e.g., `fhir+json`, if the content is an HL7 FHIR resource.

+This usage follows standards like [RFC 7515 (JWS)](https://datatracker.ietf.org/doc/html/rfc7515) and [RFC 7516 (JWE)](https://datatracker.ietf.org/doc/html/rfc7516).

+For synchronous responses using a form post, you can set `response_mode` to `form_post.jwt` and the `Accept` header to `text/html`.

-In summary, the HTTP Content-Type will be:
+In summary, the HTTP `Content-Type` options are:

-- **`fhir+json`**: Indicates that standard HL7 FHIR data is expected in the HTTP body, which may include a specific FHIR resource, a Bundle of type 'batch', or an IPS Bundle of type 'document' containing a Composition resource.
+- **`fhir+json`**: Signals that the payload is standard HL7 FHIR data, which may contain a specific FHIR resource, a batch Bundle, or an IPS Bundle with a Composition resource.

-- **`x-www-form-urlencoded`**: Used for sending form parameters (similar to OAuth JAR) via protected JWTs in the `request` parameter or when sending the `jti` of a previously sent JWT using the `request_uri` parameter.
-This approach ensures data protection even in compromised networks, such as those affected by Snake malware implants sniffing HTTPS traffic.
+- **`application/x-www-form-urlencoded`**: Used for form parameters, particularly when protecting requests through JWT/DIDComm messages.
+This is effective against network compromises, such as those from malware that might sniff HTTPS key negotiation and traffic (access tokens, data, etc.).

+---

+### D. Protected Response

+Typically, an HTTP `Accept` header with `fhir+json` in a FHIR API response indicates that the client expects JSON-formatted FHIR resources.
+However, the **SOSCHAIN Gateway Service** introduces additional protections for sensitive data to avoid malware implants spying on HTTPS connections.

+Implementing [JARM (JWT Secured Authorization Response Mode)](https://openid.net/specs/oauth-v2-jarm.html) enhances security by safeguarding authorization responses.
+JARM reduces risks from response tampering or interception by embedding responses in a JWT or DIDComm message, where each parameter is signed or encrypted, securing against `Man-in-the-Middle` attacks or malware manipulation.

+JARM also addresses Mix-Up attacks, which arise when a client interacts with multiple authorization servers (common in multi-provider environments).
+Without JARM, a malicious server could trick a client into accepting responses intended for another server.
+By signing the entire authorization response, JARM includes claims like `issuer` and a key ID for signature verification, helping the client verify the origin.

+In SOSCHAIN, a **protected JARM response** is a JWT (DIDComm message) containing the complete response data in its payload (e.g., in the `body` property).
+To receive this protected response:
+- The **protected request** should specify `response_mode` as `jwt` for both synchronous and asynchronous cases.
+For this mode, the `Accept` header should be `application/x-www-form-urlencoded`.
+- Alternatively, for synchronous form-post responses, set `response_mode` to `form_post.jwt` and `Accept` to `text/html`.

 ---